 In October 2011, the United States Environmental Protection Agency (the "EPA") named us as one of more than 100 businesses that may be a potentially responsible party for the Portland Harbor Superfund Site (the "PHS Site").
 On January 6, 2017, the EPA issued an initial Record of Decision ("ROD") regarding the site.
-The EPA has now requested a Pre-Remedial Design Report ("Pre-RD") to help determine if the ROD is appropriate or should be reduced.
-The Pre-RD is due on May 9, 2019, and a revised ROD should be issued sometime thereafter.
 The ROD includes a combination of dredging, capping, and enhanced natural recovery that would take approximately thirteen years to construct plus additional time for monitored natural recovery, at an estimated present value cost of \$1.05 billion.
+At a meeting on December 4, 2018, the EPA announced that it expects parties to submit a plan to remediate the river and harbor per the original ROD within the next 2-3 years.
+It also expects allocation of amounts among the parties to be determined in the same time frame.
+It is willing to consider de minimus and de micromis settlements but is unlikely to approve any before completion of the remedial design process.

-The EPA has not yet allocated responsibility for the contamination among the potentially responsible parties, including us.
-We do not currently have sufficient information available to us to determine whether the ROD will be executed as currently stated, whether and to what extent we may be held responsible for any of the identified contamination, and how much (if any) of the final plan's costs might ultimately be allocated to us.
+The EPA has not yet allocated responsibility for the contamination among the potentially responsible parties, including JT Ryerson.
+We do not currently have sufficient information available to us to determine whether the ROD will be executed as currently stated, whether and to what extent JT Ryerson may be held responsible for any of the identified contamination, and how much (if any) of the final plan's costs might ultimately be allocated to JT Ryerson.
 Therefore, management cannot predict the ultimate outcome of this matter or estimate a range of potential loss at this time.